Monsters, Inc.

 Quick summary and important considerations

-This movie is about two monster pals who work at a factory that collects kids' screams.
-When a little girl accidentally comes into their world, the monsters are the ones who get scared and have to help her get home safely!
+This is a fun movie about monsters who work in a factory that collects screams to power their city.
+When a little girl accidentally enters their world, the monsters get scared and have to figure out how to get her home safely.

 Detailed Analysis